 Substantive responsibility for review of regional issues of common interest will be underpinned by the regional commission, with contributions from the CRRs to the regional level included appropriately, incorporating changes in the indicators that are included in the MSDCF results matrix.
 CRRs will contribute to the aggregation, at regional level, of the changes in the indicators that are included in the MSDCF results matrix.
 Annual review and reporting will seek to compare actual progress against agreed targets, communicate the UN contribution to national and regional priorities, and identify any programme adjustments required to respond to the evolving socioeconomic context in the Caribbean.
-In conjunction with the Annual Review of the CIPs conducted by the UNCTs, individual UN agencies should also review their Country Program Documents (CPDs), in accordance with their respective organisational evaluation policies and guidance.
+In conjunction with the Annual Review of the CIPs conducted by the UNCTs, individual UN agencies should also review their Country Program Documents (CPDs), in accordance with their respective organizational evaluation policies and guidance.
 This annual review should also include a review of regional level deliverables underpinned by the regional commission and other agency-specific programmatic instruments.
 To the extent possible, these reviews will ensure alignment.

 An MSDCF Annual results report will reflect the regional outcome level commitments of the MSDCF and collective UN contribution to the achievement of the SDGs in the Caribbean.
 The UN RSC, in collaboration with regional partners and governments, is responsible for consolidating the progress of the MSDCF towards the outcomes on a cumulative basis during the implementation period, with the advice and support of the RPMT.
 The MSDCF review should highlight recommendations on corrective measures and report on their completion.
 The progress and actions taken to keep implementation on track should be presented to the UN RSC for review.
-An annual meeting of the Joint
+An annual meeting of the Joint MSDCF Steering Committee will be held to share progress towards the achievement of the MSDCF.

-22 Annual Progress Report to be developed using the UNSDG Standard Format and Guidelines for Reporting Progress on the Cooperation Framework
+Annual Progress Report to be developed using the UNSDG Standard Format and Guidelines for Reporting Progress on the Cooperation Framework.